dhmontgomery/r-data-for-beginners/r_for_beginners.md

 ```

 ![](r_for_beginners_files/figure-markdown_github-ascii_identifiers/graph-1.png)

+Run that code yourself and take a look in the lower-right corner of RStudio — a graph should appear!

 Let's break down what we did there.
 We're using a library called `ggplot` that's included in the `tidyverse`.
 It uses the same principles were were using earlier (with the annoying exception that we combine lines of code with `+` instead of `%>%`; this is a relic).